 The FENS-EJN Young Investigator Prize is sponsored by Wiley (publisher of EJN) and will be presented to Prof. Schwabe and Dr. Chen at the FENS Forum 2016 in Copenhagen (2 – 6 July, 2016)

-The 2014 FENS EJN Young Investigator Prize was presented to Dr. Emre Yaksi, director at Neuroelectronics Research Flanders in Leuve, Belgium.
+The 2014 FENS-EJN Young Investigator Prize was presented to Dr. Emre Yaksi, director at Neuroelectronics Research Flanders in Leuven, Belgium.

 What are the fundamental principles underlying the functioning of the brain?
 Neuroscientists have tackled various parts of this question in isolated neurons, cell cultures and brain slices.
 Yet the brain is a complex system that functions as a whole.
 It is therefore crucial to develop novel technologies to monitor the activity, to measure the connectivity and to perturb functional elements of neural circuits, in vivo.